-3816 Turtle Creek is, of course, the former home of Braden Power, now owned by the beautiful Leigh Bailey.
-Everyone knew it as the “Party House” when Braden owned it, mostly because he was a bachelor who liked to have fun.
+3816 Turtle Creek is now owned by the beautiful Leigh Bailey.
+Everyone knew it as the “Party House” before she bought it, mostly because the owner was a bachelor who liked to have fun.
 The home’s history is like writing a book on Dallas real estate agents: absolutely everyone in town had the listing.

 Built on .7 acres bordering Turtle Creek and designed by owner Braden Power, co-founder of Power Properties, the home was created with loving care and exquisite attention to detail.
 There are five bedrooms, six baths in the main house, a loggia, fireplace, beaucoup outside rooms and seating areas plus (another) exterior infinity pool, guest quarters, rolling lawns and an intimate lounging area/fire pit smack dab at the edge of Turtle Creek.
 Braden, when he owned the home, even dredged the creek so he could run wires across it to light the opposite bank.
 The ancient Rome influence is evident, revealed in the front atrium foyer with a reflective pool right as you walk in the house.
 That pool is probably the most talked about pool in Dallas.
 It’s bordered with heated limestone passageways connecting the Moorish style entrance to French doors flanking the fireplace.
 Cole Smith was the architect.
 Details abound such as zebra wood inset in wood railings, hand-carved corbels, and monochromic wall and window coverings.
 The main kitchen is so integrated you don’t realize it’s a kitchen — a butler’s/catering kitchen is adjacent.
 The home is so sexy I think Viagra is circulated through the evaporator coils as a pheromone.
 There’s one-touch interior/exterior mood lighting and sound systems and, most vitally, automatic window coverings.
 Verrry private.